The #OMN is not a product — It’s a path you walk

 Refocusing on #DIY activism, with practice over theory, on this path the grassroots movements of the past succeeded because they prioritized action over academic theorizing.
 Today, many “activists”, if they have not completely sold out, are trapped in performative online discourse instead of real-world engagement.

-The #NGO-driven “activism” of today plays into liberal pacification, where radical demands are diluted into polite requests for reform.
+The #NGO-driven “activism” of today is mostly liberal pacification, where radical demands are diluted into polite requests for reform.
 Instead, we must amplify disruptive, independent, and autonomous voices.
 The paths exist, but will we walk them?
 We know what needs to be done, decentralize—Build networks outside corporate control.
 Organize—Move beyond performative social media activism.
 Disrupt—Challenge power instead of negotiating with it.

 The tools, knowledge, and communities already exist, the only question is, are we finally ready to act?